 11. Why would your customers leave you?

 It is an imperative qualitative market research question.
-This answer could tell you the weaknesses you have and the strength that another company has.
+This answer could tell you the weaknesses you have and the strengths that another company has.
 It could be either of the cases.
-Only if you have a clear idea about the answer to this question, you can successfully fortify your company against such trends.
+Only if you have a clear idea about the answer to this question you can successfully fortify your company against such trends.

 Customer churn does occur and it is impossible to have 0% churn.
 But that wouldn’t justify a laid-back attitude when it comes to adopting timely retention programs.

-An individual interview is very flexible and can be conducted in person, over phone or Skype.
+An individual interview is very flexible and can be conducted in person, over the phone, or via Skype.
 Though Qualitative market research mostly follows an unstructured form, you should be prepared with a few questions ahead of time.
 You could then branch out the follow-up questions as demanded by your customers.

-They are generally conducted in-person though with the help of technology many companies have started using them online.
+They are generally conducted in person though with the help of technology, many companies have started using them online.
 Focus groups provide a safe environment for the customers to talk about your products.
-The advantage of such focus groups is that you get to observe the non-verbal cues given by the customers unintentionally which can get you a deeper insight.
+The advantage of such focus groups is that you get to observe the non-verbal cues given by the customers unintentionally, which can give you a deeper insight.

-An observation of their shopping behavior in real time allows you to interact with your customers and also enables you to observe how the customers are reacting to your product.
+Observation of their shopping behavior in real-time allows you to interact with your customers and also enables you to observe how the customers are reacting to your product.
 The body language and other non-verbal cues would reveal more than what you need.

 Qualitative Market Research is a very extensive research method.
 It is not merely based on the quantity.
 The reasons behind the choices are encouraged to come forward to light.
-Quantitative data brings you the numbers but Qualitative market research can answer all your inhibitions and puts an end to your guesses.
+Quantitative data brings you the numbers, but Qualitative market research can answer all your inhibitions and put an end to your guesses.